 This Ordinance shall take effect immediately, pursuant to the authority conferred upon the City Council by Government Code Section 36937.
-This Ordinance shall be of no further force and effect forty-five (45) days following the date of its adoption unless extended in accordance with the provisions set forth in Government Code Section 65858.
+This Ordinance shall be of no further force and effect 10 months and 15 days following the date of its adoption unless extended in accordance with the provisions set forth in Government Code Section 65858.
 Not later than ten (10) days prior to the expiration of this interim urgency ordinance, the City Council shall issue a written report as required by applicable state law.

-PASSED, APPROVED and ADOPTED as an URGENCY ORDINANCE this 21st day of March, 2017.
+PASSED, APPROVED and ADOPTED as an URGENCY ORDINANCE this 2nd day of May, 2017.